Factbox: Syria's rebel groups

-Assad’s security crackdown transformed Syria’s largely peaceful protest movement in March 2011 into an armed insurgency in the first year of the revolt, and since then opposition formations have been increasingly overtaken by Islamist groups.

-As new leaders have emerged within the opposition, infighting intensified and reached a new level this month, with several rebel factions declaring war against the radical Islamic State of Iraq and the Levant (ISIL).
+As new leaders have emerged within the opposition, infighting reached a new level this month, with several rebel factions declaring war against the radical Islamic State of Iraq and the Levant (ISIL).
+Some 2,300 rebel fighters have died fighting each other this year alone.

 Below is a description of some of Syria’s main rebel groups: